Israel moves to ease strains with Egypt

 "Israel is ready to hold a joint investigation with the Egyptians into the difficult event," a statement issued by Prime Minister Benjamin Netanyahu's office quoted his national security adviser, Yaakov Amidror, as saying.

-Amidror said the terms of such an inquiry "would be set by the armies of both sides," going a step beyond Defence Minister Ehud Barak's earlier pledge to hold an investigation and share its findings with Egypt, which signed a peace treaty with Israel in 1979.
+Amidror said the terms of such a probe "would be set by the armies of both sides," going a step beyond Defence Minister Ehud Barak's earlier pledge to hold an investigation and share its findings with Egypt, which signed a peace treaty with Israel in 1979.

-While moving to ease tensions with Egypt, Israel also staged further attacks against Palestinian militants in the Gaza Strip, where more than 20 rockets have been launched at southern Israel since Wednesday despite a truce announced on Monday.
+While Israel moved to ease tensions with Egypt, it mounted further attacks against Palestinian militants in the Gaza Strip, where more than 20 rockets have been launched at southern Israel since Wednesday despite a truce announced on Monday.

-Eight Palestinians, including a local commander of the Islamic Jihad group in Gaza, have been killed in the latest bloodshed, medical officials said, raising to 26 the number of Palestinians killed in Israeli air strikes in the past week.
+Five Palestinians, including a local commander of the Islamic Jihad group in the Gaza Strip, have been killed in the latest bloodshed.

-An Israeli man has also been killed in rocket attacks launched by Gaza militants since the weekend.

-The surge of violence began on August 18 when gunmen who Israel said had infiltrated from Gaza via Egypt's neighbouring Sinai desert killed eight Israelis on a desert border road.
+The surge of violence began on August 18 when gunmen who Israel said had infiltrated from the Gaza Strip via Egypt's neighbouring Sinai desert killed eight Israelis on a desert border road.

 Seven of the attackers were killed by Israeli forces and Egypt said five of its men died in the crossfire.
-The incident touched off the most serious diplomatic row with Egypt since a popular revolt overthrew Hosni Mubarak in February.
+The incident triggered the most serious diplomatic row with Egypt since a popular revolt overthrew Hosni Mubarak in February.

-The violence between Israel and Gaza militants threatens to shred the shaky truce mediated by Egypt and the United Nations.
+The violence between Israel and militants in the Gaza Strip threatens to unravel the shaky truce mediated by Egypt and the United Nations.

 U.N.
 Middle East envoy Robert Serry, in a written statement, expressed his "deep concern" and called on all sides "to immediately take steps to prevent any further escalation."